alertlogic/al-collector-js/README.md

 This repository contains the common JavaScript functions used by Node.js collectors in the cloud.

-# HOWTO use this library in an AWS Lambda function
+# HOWTO consume this library in Node.js

-Create a `package.json` file for [npm](https://www.npmjs.com/) 2.7.0 (or greater) in the root of your AWS Lambda function Node.js root directory.
+Create a `package.json` file for [npm](https://www.npmjs.com/) 2.7.0 (or greater)
+in the root of your Node.js directory.
 Include this repo in the `dependencies` and `devDependencies` section as required.

 For example: